New advances in universal approximation with neural networks of minimal width: Coding scheme

-\begin{justify} The following lemma shows that the coding scheme is capable of approximating any continuous function up to arbitrary precision on multidimensional unit cubes.
-By considering suitable linear transformations the statement can be generalized to functions defined on and taking values in arbitrary compact sets, which we prove later in \Cref{Section-Proof_Main1}. \end{justify}
+The following lemma demonstrates that the coding scheme is capable of uniformly approximating any continuous function on a multidimensional unit cube with arbitrary precision and determines its accuracy.
+By applying suitable linear transformations, this result can usually be extended to functions defined on and taking values in arbitrary compact sets, a generalization that we establish later in Lemma \ref{Lemma-Reduce_universal_approximation_to_unit_cube}.